 - Ukraine opened investigations into allegations of illegal surveillance of Ambassador Yovanovitch and the recently discovered Russian hacking of the natural gas company Burisma.

 - Newly released, unredacted emails show that President Trump was directly involved in withholding military aid to Ukraine while seeking investigations to benefit his reelection.

 The House Intelligence Committee published transcripts of its closed-door depositions, as well as key excerpts, “who’s who” info, and “big picture” take-aways HERE.
-The Washington Post also created a great timeline of all the events at the heart of the impeachment inquiry as well as a succinct overview of where impeachment stands now.
+The Washington Post also created a great timeline of all the events at the heart of the impeachment inquiry as well as a succinct overview.
 If you only have time to read one or two very short things, we recommend this open letter, penned by more than 500 legal scholars, asserting that Trump committed impeachable offenses.
 We also recommend reading the key excerpts from the Judiciary Committee’s report.
 There are also many excellent impeachment explainers and analysis available.
 We’re particularly fond of an explainer created by Vox.